 -Finally, the groom’s family conducts the replying ceremony.

 After An Hoi Ceremony is Cuoi Ceremony (wedding Ceremony).
 This one is also organized very solemnly, especially the groom’s family.
 This Ceremony tells everybody that the bride and the groom are officially wife and groom.

 Before Cuoi Ceremony happens, the two sides decorate houses beautifully.
 The bride’s family has a board with words “LE VU QUY” (A Ceremony seeing off a bride back her groom’s house).
 The groom’s family has a aboard with words “LE TAN HON” (A ceremony welcoming new married pair).

 Cuoi Ceremony occurs similarly with An Hoi Ceremony, but at the end of the ceremony in the bride’s family, the groom’s family asks for bringing the bride back to the groom’s house.

 Back to the groom’s house, the bride’s family is welcomed warmly.
-The bride and the groom worship ancestor and present themselves before the groom’s family.
+The bride and the groom worship ancestors and present themselves before the groom’s family.
 The Cuoi Ceremony finishes here.
-The bride ‘s family is invited by the groom’s family for party.
-The party wind up, the bride’s family takes leave of the groom’s family.
+The bride ‘s family is invited by the groom’s family for the party.
+The party winds up, the bride’s family takes leave of the groom’s family.